pieroapretto/Onja_career_counseling_resources/teaching_resources/01_dynamic_looping.md

 ## When to use a `while` loop

-While loops are useful when you want to loop under mutliple conditions or when you want to manage multiple dynamic variables
+`while` loops are useful when you want to loop under mutliple conditions or when you want to maintain multiple dynamic variables.

 ```js
 let i = 0;